abdulrahman-khankan/reactable/README.md

 Node, Webpack, Browserify, etc. These modules are located in the [`lib` folder at the root of this repositiory][lib-folder].

-Keep in mind that Reactable depends on the latest version of React (0.14), which can be downloaded [here][download]
+Keep in mind that Reactable depends on React, which can be downloaded [here][download]

 [build-file]: https://github.com/abdulrahman-khankan/reactable/raw/master/build/reactable.js
 [download]: http://facebook.github.io/react/downloads.html